9Quid/WindowsServer2022-Lab/11-osTicket-Helpdesk/README.md

 ## Lessons Learned

+- Ticketing systems are the heart of IT support.
+They provide a structured, auditable trail for managing user requests, ensuring that issues aren't forgotten and that service level agreements (SLAs) can be met.

 - `Layered Dependencies`: Web apps like osTicket depend on correct setup of web server (IIS), scripting runtime (PHP), and database (MySQL/MariaDB).
 A misconfiguration in any layer can block deployment.

 - `NTFS Permissions:` IIS apps need carefully scoped file/folder permissions — too restrictive breaks functionality, too broad is a security risk.